electricimp/JSONEncoder/README.md

 [12345678901234567890, 12345678901234567890]
 ```

-Note that while this method may have certain uses, it has the potential to produce non-valid JSON output.
+Note that while this method may be useful, it has the potential to produce non-valid JSON output.

 ## Example